Edward Hemmerde

-Edward George Hemmerde, KC (13 November 1871 – 24 May 1948) was an English rower, barrister, politician, and Georgist.
+Edward George Hemmerde, KC (13 November 1871 – 24 May 1948) was an English rower, barrister, politician, playwright and Georgist.

 Education, the Law and family

 Hemmerde was born at Peckham, south London, the son of James Godfrey Hemmerde and his wife Frances Hope.
 His father was a bank manager with the Imperial Ottoman Bank.
 Hemmerde was educated at Winchester College and University College, Oxford.
 At Oxford he was a successful single sculler, and won the Diamond Challenge Sculls at Henley Royal Regatta in 1900, beating the previous winner American B H Howell.
 He was called to the Bar by the Inner Temple in 1897 and established his law practice.
 In 1908, he took silk and was appointed Recorder of Liverpool in 1909, although his relations with the city authorities there were seldom good.
 He married Lucy Elinor Colley at Chelsea, London, in 1903 but they were divorced in 1922.
 They had a son (who was killed in 1926) and a daughter.